majorlenox/LABS_4SEMESTER/LAB_4/README.md

 - flags:
   - -sn - Number of Substrings, how many lines would be in substrings.txt.
 Default=20
   - -ss - Substring Size, how many characters will be in each line.
 Default=10
-  - -ts - Text size, file size text.txt in kB.
-Default=10
+  - -ts - Text size, file size text.txt in Bytes.
+Default=1024
   - -f  - Frequency of occurrence of lines from substrings.txt in text.txt.
 Default=5

 Resources: